Leônidas (footballer, born 1913)

 Leônidas da Silva ([leˈõnidɐz dɐ ˈsiwvɐ]; 6 September 1913 – 24 January 2004) was a Brazilian professional footballer who played as a forward.
 He is regarded as one of the most important players of the first half of the 20th century.
+At the height of his career, Leônidas was very popular amongst the people of Brazil and Rio de Janeiro.
 Leônidas played for Brazil national team in the 1934 and 1938 World Cups, and was the top scorer of the latter tournament.
 He was known as the "Black Diamond" and the "Rubber Man" due to his agility.

 Club career

 Leônidas started his career at São Cristóvão.
 He then played for Carioca side Sírio e Libanez, where he was coached by Gentil Cardoso.
 When Cardoso left to coach Bonsucesso, he brought Leônidas with him.
 Between 1931 and 1932, he played for Bonsucesso before joining Peñarol in Uruguay in 1933.
-After one year, da Silva returned to Brazil to play for Vasco da Gama.
+After one year, Leônidas returned to Brazil to play for Vasco da Gama.
 He helped them win the Rio State Championship.
 After playing in the 1934 World Cup, he joined Botafogo and won another Rio State Championship in 1935.
 The following year, he joined Flamengo, where he stayed until 1941.
 Once again, in 1939, the team won the Rio State Championship.
 He was also at the forefront of the movement against prejudice in football, being one of the first black players to join the then-elitist Flamengo team.
 Leônidas joined São Paulo in 1942 and stayed at the club until his retirement from playing in 1950.

-The bicycle kick
+Bicycle kick

 Leônidas is one of several possible players credited for inventing the "Bicycle kick".
-The first time da Silva used this technique was on 24 April 1932, in a match between Bonsucesso and Carioca.
+The first time Leônidas used this technique was on 24 April 1932, in a match between Bonsucesso and Carioca.
 In Flamengo he used this move only once, in 1939, against the Argentinian team Independiente.
 The unusual volley gained huge fame at the time, propelling it into the football mainstream.

-For São Paulo, da Silva used the bicycle kick on two occasions: the first on 14 June 1942, in the defeat against Palestra Italia (currently Palmeiras).
-Most famously of all, he used it on 13 November 1948, in the massive 8–0 victory over Juventus.
-The play (and the goal) was captured in an image and is regarded as the most famous picture of the player.
+For São Paulo, Leônidas used the bicycle kick on two occasions: the first on 14 June 1942 in the defeat against Palestra Italia (currently Palmeiras).
+Most famously of all, he used it on 13 November 1948 in the massive 8–0 victory over Juventus.
+The play and the goal was captured in an image, and is regarded as the most famous picture of the player..
 In the 1938 World Cup, he also used the bicycle kick, to the delight of the spectators.
 When he did it, the referee was so shocked by the volley that he was unsure whether it was within the rules or not.